Amateur Photographer verdict

 Plastic body shell

 Like other DSLRs at this price point, the EOS 850D / T8i is primarily constructed with a plastic body shell.
 But as usual for Canon, it feels nice and robust in the hand.
-You can’t expect it take a battering like a pro-level camera can – for a start, it’s not weather-sealed – but you shouldn’t have to coddle it too much, either.
+You can’t expect it to take a battering like a pro-level camera can – for a start, it’s not weather-sealed – but you shouldn’t have to coddle it too much, either.
 The grip has a textured, rubberised coating with a well-defined space on the back for your thumb.

 On the back is a small vertical rear dial that’s used to set exposure compensation (or in manual mode, the aperture), along with an AF-ON button for back-button focusing.
 The other rear controls have been cleaned up compared to its predecessors, with a single Q button above the rear dial instead of the previous cluster of three buttons, which makes it easier to use when holding the camera up to your eye.